dneimke/simple-coding/docs/timeline-view-guide.md

 - `<game>`: Root element containing game metadata
 - `<events>`: Container for all game events
 - `<event>`: Individual event with the following attributes:
-  - `timestamp`: Date and time of the event in ISO format (YYYY-MM-DDThh:mm:ssZ)
-  - `title`: Short event name
-  - `description`: Detailed event description
+  - `event`: Event type/code (e.g., "GOAL_FOR", "PRESS")
+  - `timeMs`: Time in milliseconds from game start

 You can download a [sample XML file](../assets/sample-game.xml) to use as a template.
+Note that the sample file may need to be updated to match the new standardized event format.

 ## Saving and Managing Games